cozy533/arch-postinstall/README.md

 ## Arch Linux Post-Installation Script

-Script to install desired programs on a fresh Arch Linux system.
+A bash script to simplify setting up a minimal Arch Linux installation, with GNOME as the desktop environment.
-Leverages the AUR and the Chaotic AUR.
+Installs desired packages from the official repositories, the AUR, and the Chaotic AUR.
+Will prompt for sudo password when installing packages through paru.

+## Features
+- Installs base packages, drivers, and utilities
+- Configures paru (AUR helper)
+- Sets up system services (gdm, firewalld, systemd-resolved)

 ### Usage